 In addition, it is possible that hydraulic oil taken in by the pump already contains air bubbles.
 This may be caused by the return line running incorrectly into the oil reservoir, by the hydraulic oil being kept in the oil reservoir for too short a time, or by insufficient air releasing properties in the hydraulic oil.
+The subjects covered in this chapter - types of flow, friction, heat, pressure drop, energy, power, and cavitation - are all illustrated by examples based on a throttle point:

-2.15 Throttle points
+Throttle points